Otokichi: Macau and attempt to return to Japan

-Once in Macau, Otokichi, Kyukichi and Iwakichi were welcomed by Karl Gutzlaff, a German missionary and Chinese translator for the British Government.
+Once in Macau, Otokichi, Kyukichi, and Iwakichi were welcomed by Karl Gutzlaff, a German missionary and Chinese translator for the British government.
 Gutzlaff, who had views on evangelizing Japan, enthusiastically learned the Japanese language from the trio, and with their help managed to make a translation of the Gospel of John into Japanese.
 The trio was joined in Macau by four more castaways from Kumamoto Prefecture in Kyūshū, who had been shipwrecked on the island of Luzon in the Philippines.

 An opportunity to return them to Japan appeared, when the American trader Charles W. King offered to take them back to Japan, again with the hope of establishing trade relations with the country.
 In July 1837, the seven castaways left with Charles W. King on board the Morrison to Uraga at the entrance of Edo Bay.
 There the ship was fired on repeatedly, and King was not able to accomplish his objective to establish diplomatic contact.
-He then went to Kagoshima, but again met with cannon fire, and finally decided to abandon his efforts and go back to Canton.
+He then went to Kagoshima, but again was met with cannon fire, and finally decided to abandon his efforts and go back to Canton.
 The castaways resigned themselves to a life in exile.
 Returning to Japan was problematic, for this was during Japan's period of isolation where leaving the country was an offense that was punishable by death.